nurun/nudroid-providers/README.md

 See the library javadocs for more information about how to use the provided annotations.

 #License
-Nudroid Providers uses the MIT License
+Nudroid Providers is licensed under the terms of the MIT License

 Copyright (c) 2014 Nurun Inc.